GET IN TOUCH

 The Norcross, GA City Hall is 31 miles from Hartsfield-Jackson Atlanta International Airport and 16 miles from the Gwinnett County Airport.

-While the definition of a "good place to live" varies by individual, the wide variety and choices of amenities in the Norcross, GA area more than satisfy the physiological, safety, esteem, self-actualizing, love, and belonging needs of the diverse population that makes its home here.
+While the definition of a "good place to live" varies by individual, the wide variety of amenities in the Norcross, GA, area more than satisfies the physiological, safety, esteem, self-actualization, love, and belonging needs of the diverse population that makes its home here.
 See the Duluth, Meadowcreek, and Norcross High School Clusters for area amenities and more.

 In addition to the Metro Atlanta Events only a short drive away in Dekalb, Fulton, and Gwinnett Counties, Norcross, GA offers unique dining, shopping and several annual, bi-weekly, and weekly events that include the Summer Concert Series, Jazz in the Alley, Bluesberry Beer and Music Festival, the Art Splash Festival, ethnic celebrations, a variety of themed car shows, productions by the Lionheart Theatre Company, and free Movie Mondays at the Cultural Arts & Community Center.